microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 The `any` type is useful when you don't want to write out a long type just to convince TypeScript that a particular line of code is okay.

+After all, remember that all the convenience of `any` comes at the cost of losing type safety.
+Type safety is one of the main motivations for using TypeScript and you should try to avoid using `any` when not necessary.

 ### `noImplicitAny`

 When you don't specify a type, and TypeScript can't infer it from context, the compiler will typically default to `any`.